Are you familiar with search engine optimisation and what it means for your business?

 What does SEO “Ranking” Mean?
 And Why Do I Need to Understand it?

 It’s important to understand SEO ranking so that you can optimise your web content to ensure more customers see your business.
-If, for example, you run a hairdressing salon and someone in your area searches for “Hairdresser near me” then your name should pop up on the results, as will other hairdressers near the user.
+If, for example, you run a hairdressing salon and someone in your area searches for “Hairdresser near me” then your name should pop up in the local results, as will other hairdressers near the user.
+Getting found in local search results is a specific type of SEO which we’ve provided some extra tips on to get you started.
 Search engines use bots which ‘crawl’ the internet for the websites and index them which is essentially like putting websites into categories.

 Search engines also use algorithms to rank your page dependent on how relevant and popular your page is which is, in part, decided by the number of relevant and good quality links to your site.
 Organic results are where you are shown on a search results page dependent on both these factors.
 Ranking is important as a search engine uses this information to determine which page and position to feature you on, or whether to feature your business at all.
 To get your business seen by potential customers you’ll need to apply search engine optimisation tactics to your website and blog to increase your SEO chances.